-A third research field I work within is crime fiction.
-I have just completed an anthology project together with Dr Katarina Gregersdotter of the Department of Language Studies and Dr Tanya Horeck of the Department of English, Communication, Film and Media at Anglia Ruskin University.
-The project focused on the various functions that rape and sexual violence fulfils in contemporary texts and has just been presented in the book Rape in Stieg Larsson's Millennium Trilogy and Beyond: Contemporary Scandinavian and Anglophone Crime Fiction, Palgrave 2013.
+Crime fiction is another research that interests me.
+Together with Dr Katarina Gregersdotter of the Department of Language Studies and Dr Tanya Horeck of the Department of English, Communication, Film and Media at Anglia Ruskin University I have edited the anthology Rape in Stieg Larsson's Millennium Trilogy and Beyond: Contemporary Scandinavian and Anglophone Crime Fiction, Palgrave 2013.